 ESCAPES [4] provides an evacuation simulation tool designed to capture the intricacies when trying to evacuate families from unfamiliar public spaces.
 In [4], the ESCAPES tool is demonstrated by simulating the evacuation of an airport, clearly identifying specific considerations that other models do not take into account, and making comparisons with those other models.
-The key concept in [4] provided us with the demonstration and record of how to take specific ideas in specific (panicked crowd, random movement, etc.) situations (evacuation with children, authorities, as well as emotional and social aspects) and develop a model and simulation.
+The key concept in [4] provided us with the demonstration and record of how to take specific ideas in specific situations and develop a model and simulation.
 Ideas such as Spread of Knowledge (SoK), Emotional Contagion, and Social Comparison Theory (SCT) were borrowed from this paper.
 These three concepts were broken down into specific behaviors, and these behaviors were mapped to a finite state machine as part of a DEVS model.
 The work presented in [5] provides an evaluation of existing techniques for modelling the egress of crowds in emergency situations, looking at particle based models in particular.
 It categorizes the existing literature on crowd behavior into five distinct categories, and then evaluates various modelling techniques on their consideration of these categories.
 In the context of this paper, the suite of models produced were made in cognizance of these five categories, understanding the various components and elements that drive crowd behavior during emergencies.
 The Review of Building Evacuation Models technical report [6], produced by the National Institute of Standards and Technology, provides a comprehensive review of thirty existing building evacuation models so that building designers can make informed choices when selecting an evacuation model for their design.
 This technical note demonstrates that many of the evaluated models tend to focus on either behavioral simulation, or movement simulation; this specialization allows the models to be applied for very specific usages.
+In [7], modeling and simulation of crowd using cellular discrete event systems theory (Cell-DEVS) is demonstrated where simple crowd behavior were modelled and simulated in CD++ environment.
+The authors defined a set of crowd behaviors based on applicable literature that suggest crowds have flow-based and particle-based mechanics.
+The paper stepped through the process of taking these mechanics from other papers and applying them in Cell-DEVS context, the results clearly demonstrating, through the effective use of 3D visualization, that a cellular structured modeling and simulation formalism is able to effectively represent specific types of human behavior in different scenarios.
+Being able to take a Cell-DEVS model and use it to construct 3D visualizations is argued by the paper as an excellent tool for allowing observers to make more intuitive connections based on what they are seeing.